Latest Financial News

 9. What did Quantum HDD shareholders receive in the merger?
 Close

 A: Quantum HDD shareholders received 1.52 shares of Maxtor stock for each share of Quantum HDD that they held.

 Contact Investor Relations

-At Seagate, we realise the importance of providing quick and relevant information to the investment community.
-Access these self-service tools for timely facts.
+At Seagate, we realize the importance of providing quick and relevant information to the investment community.
+Access these self-service tools to get timely facts.

 Please note that some Investor Kit documents are in PDF format and require Adobe Reader.

 For questions concerning Investor Relations, please contact the following: